MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab06_Virtual Visits.md

     1. [] **Code**: +++general+++

         ![Graphical user interface, application Description automatically generated](./IMAGES/Lab06/L6P7.png)

+    > [!NOTE] If you receive a duplicate record error, clear the error and make a small change to the Name.
+Then resave.

 **Congratulations!** You have created a new Practitioner Specialty that will now be available for selection as an appointment visit in the Patient Portal.